 What is Mettle?

-NatWest’s new digital business account can be seen as a response to challenger banks like Starling and Revolut, which have changed the face of banking in the last few years – reeling in customers by letting them open and manage bank accounts through their mobile phones, as well as offering great exchange rates for people who travel frequently.
+This digital business account can be seen as a response to the challenger banks which have changed the face of banking in the last few years – reeling in customers by letting them open and manage app-based business bank accounts through their mobile phones, as well as offering great exchange rates for people who travel frequently.
+Mettle can also be accessed via the web.

 Mettle lets business customers apply for an account in minutes, forecast business performance and create invoices.
 All of this is possible in its mobile app, which is designed to be easy to use, as well as free to use.